edencaldas/deploy-conan-exiles-linux-wine/README.md

 - Install steamcmd and download conan exiles with it.
 - Setup a systemd unit file called ```conan``` and start it.
 - Create a readme file with further instructions.

+## Known issues

+Not an issue with the script, but with Conan Exiles and Wine in general.
+When it gets around 7.2GB-8GB of RAM, the server crashes, no matter how much RAM you have in your system.
+This is a widespread issue with Linux + Wine + Conan Exiles and currently there is no fix.
+Meaning running Conan Exiles Server in Linux only viable for small population servers.
+I'd say up to 10.
+The daily reboot would happen in time to save the server from a crash.